-Basis of Distinction Human Relations and Approach Behavioural Science Approach 1.
-Emphasis This approach laid emphasis on This approach emphasizes on studying studying individual, his needs and groups, group behaviour and individual behaviour motivation.
-2. Similar set of It believes that all workers have It believes that individuals are different needs similar set of needs. from each other.
+STINCTION BETWEE N HUMAN RELATIONS APPRAOCH AND Human Relations and Approach BEHAVIOURAL SCIENCE APPROACH Behavioural Science Approach 1.
+Emphasis This approach laid emphasis on studying individual, his needs and behaviour This approach emphasizes on studying groups, group behaviour and individual motivation.
+2. Similar set of needs It believes that all workers have similar set of needs.
+It believes that individuals are different from each other.
 Their need structure is dynamic 3.
-Conflict This approach believes that conflicts in This approach believes that conflicts are organizations and should be resolved not always harmful. sometimes, they are inevitable in organizations.
-4. Relations It focuses informal interpersonal It focuses on group relationship. relationships 5.
-Origin It originated from the conclusions of It emerged in the process of refinement Hawthorne studies of human relations approach 6.
-Techniques Its major techniques are informal Its techniques are informal leadership, supervision, and satisfaction of social communication, motivation, needs. organization change, conflict resolution.
+Conflict This approach believes that conflicts in organizations and should be resolved This approach believes that conflicts are not always harmful. sometimes, they are inevitable in organizations.
+4. Relations It focuses informal interpersonal relationships It focuses on group relationship.
+5. Origin It originated from the conclusions of Hawthorne studies It emerged in the process of refinement of human relations approach 6.
+Techniques Its major techniques are informal supervision, and satisfaction of - social needs.

+motivation, organization change, conflict resolution.

 III.
-Modern Schools of Management Thought
+Modern Schools of Management Thought: